 The following is a brief summary of certain provisions of the Communications Act and specific FCC rules and policies.
 This summary does not purport to be complete and is qualified in its entirety by the text of the Communications Act, the FCC's rules, and the public notices and rulings of the FCC.
-A potential investor should refer to these FCC rules and policies for further information concerning the nature and extent of federal regulation of radio broadcast stations.
-A licensee's failure to observe these or other FCC rules and policies may result in the imposition of various sanctions, including admonishment, fines, the grant of "short" (less than the full eight-year) renewal terms, grant of a license with conditions or, for particularly egregious violations, the denial of a license renewal application, the revocation of FCC license or the denial of FCC consent to acquire additional broadcast properties.
+A potential investor should refer to these FCC rules and policies for further information concerning the nature and extent of federal reculations. radio broadcast stations.
+A licensee's Tallure to observe these stations, including rules and policies may result in the imposition of various sanctions, including "chart" (less than the full eight-year) radio broadcast stations.
+A licensee's failure to observe these or other FCC admonishment, fines, the grant of "short" (less than the full eight-year) renewal terms, grant of a license with conditions or, for particularly egregious the denial of a license renewal application, violations, the revocation of FCC license or the denial of FCC consent to acquire additional broadcast properties.
 The Congress and the FCC have had under consideration, and may in the future consider and adopt, new laws, regulations and policies regarding a wide variety of matters that could, directly or indirectly, affect the operation, ownership and profitability of Radio One's radio stations, result in the loss of audience share and advertising revenues for Radio One's radio broadcast stations or affect its ability to acquire additional radio broadcast stations or finance such acquisitions.
-Such matters may include changes to the license authorization and renewal process; proposals to impose spectrum use or other fees on FCC licensees; auction of new broadcast licenses; changes to the FCC's equal employment opportunity regulations and other matters relating to involvement of minorities and women in the broadcasting industry; proposals to change rules relating to political broadcasting and other changes regarding program content; proposals to restrict or prohibit the advertising of beer, wine and other alcoholic beverages; technical and frequency allocation matters, including those relative to the implementation of digital audio broadcasting on both a satellite and terrestrial basis; changes in broadcast cross-interest, multiple ownership, foreign ownership, cross-ownership and ownership attribution policies; changes to technical broadcast requirements; proposals to allow telephone companies to deliver audio and video programming to homes in their service areas; and proposals to alter provisions of the tax laws affecting broadcast operations and acquisitions.
+Such matters may include changes to the license authorization and renewal process; proposals to impose spectrum use or other fees on FCC dicensees; auction of new broadcast licenses; changes to the FCC's equal employment opportunity regulations and other matters relating to involvement of minorities and women in the broadcasting industry; proposals to change rules relating to political broadcasting and other changes regarding program content; proposals to restrict or prohibit the advertising of beer, wine and other alcoholic beverages; technical and frequency allocation matters, including those relative to the implementation of digital audio broadcasting on both a satellite and terrestrial basis; changes in broadcast cross-interest, multiple ownership, foreign ownership, cross-ownership and ownership attribution policies; changes to technical broadcast requirements; proposals to allow telephone companies to deliver audio and video programming to homes in their service areas; and proposals to alter provisions of the tax laws affecting broadcast operations and acquisitions.